dsnyder0pc/DietPi/README.md

                            WIFI_KEY = '************'
 - Updates to dietpi-wifi.txt saved.
 ```

+If you see the `CONFIG_WIFI_COUNTRY_CODE` warning, you can ignore it for now.
+I'll remove this once legacy support for the January 26th build of DietPi for RPi on ARMv6 is no longer required.

 After doing this, eject the microSD card, shove it into the Raspberry Pi, and add power.
 It's not necessary to attach a display to the Raspberry Pi, but if you did, this is an example of what you might see: https://youtu.be/4g6YxaAaG_A?t=855